Huntington Station, New York: 2020 census

+2017–2021 American Community Survey

 For the period 2017–2021, the median annual income for a household in the CDP was $104,871.
 The per capita income for the CDP was $43,565.
 About 11.7% of people were below the poverty line.

 Education

 Huntington Station is located within the boundaries of (and is thus served by) the Harborfields Central School District, the Huntington Union Free School District, and the South Huntington Union Free School District.
-As such, children who reside within the hamlet and attend public schools go to school in one of these three districts, depending on where they reside within the hamlet.
+Accordingly, children who reside within the hamlet and attend public schools go to school in one of these three districts, depending on where they reside within the hamlet.